dtheberge/PokemonProject/README.md

 Instead, we will focus on the aspects that fall under any of the following: battling, finding items, buying items, selling items, and encountering wild Pokémon.

+For the Windows run.exe you must have MinGW GNU